This post may contain affiliate links. Please read our disclosure policy.

 • Mini marshmallows – The recipe calls for 2 cups, which should cover the top of your casserole.
 But feel free to measure that with your heart and add as much as you want!

-1. Cook and mash the sweet potatoes.
-Boil peeled potatoes until they are tender, then drain all of the water.
-Then mash the sweet potato in the pot or in a large mixing bowl with a potato masher or whip them with a hand mixer, depending on how creamy you want them, I like a little more texture so I just mash them with the masher tool.
+1. Cook and mash the sweet potatoes – Boil them until they’re soft, then mash them with a potato masher or whip them with a hand mixer, depending on how creamy you want them.

 To prepare, mash the sweet potatoes and add butter, cinnamon, and salt.
 Omit the milk as the canned potatoes are wet enough.
 Taste and add brown sugar if you want them sweeter.
 They are canned in syrup so they are sweet already.
 Bake as directed.